privacyidea/privacyidea/doc/machines/index.rst

 In this example the SSH keys that are attached to the service_id "webservers" are fetched from the privacyIDEA server.

-.. note:: To disable a SSH key for all servers, you simple can disable the
+.. note:: To disable a SSH key for all servers, you simply can disable the
     distinct SSH token in privacyIDEA.

 .. warning:: In a productive environment you should not set **nosslcheck** to